 Timing is critical in treatment of bagworms.
 The optimal time for controlling a bagworm infestation is in late spring/early summer when the eggs are freshly hatched.
 This is a small window of opportunity, so be sure you contact Ace of Blades to help you time landscape treatments appropriately.
 Ace of Blades can also advise on the best products for killing infestations as well as protecting against other insects.

 The most important thing in protecting against bagworms is to be proactive!
 If you have any trees in your landscape that may be susceptible, start checking them for old bags in the middle of May.
 If any are located, get rid of them!
 You can either dispose of them in garbage bags or squish them (with hopes of destroying any eggs inside).
 Be sure not to simply remove the bag and drop it on the ground.
 The industrious bagworm could still find its way back up on to your tree.
 As spring turns to summer, continue to check your trees for any new bags.

 Learn More About Your Lawn Insect Treatment Options

-If you’ve identified a bagworm problem in your yard, or you have questions about what to look for, contact Ace of Blades to determine the best lawn insect treatment options!
+If you’ve identified a bagworm problem in your landscape, or you have questions about what to look for, contact Ace of Blades to determine the best lawn insect treatment options!